Insights

 UPI has expanded to developed nations too: Indians can pay for Eiffel Tower visits using the UPI system.
 The UK’s TerraPay, a cross-border payments firm, signed an agreement to allow Indian customers and merchants to make and accept cross-border payments by using TerraPay’s infrastructure and India’s UPI.

-A steep climb
+A steep climb for the US

 In the US, Mastercard, Visa and the large banks that enjoy high credit card fees and control over the two established rapid payment firms would be expected to mount a strong campaign against rapid payments.
 Changing consumer behavior will be no easy task, and it will be up to the US government or the Federal Reserve to encourage rapid payments and build or assist with rapid payment infrastructure, education, and marketing.